 Potential Cause 2: Improper Watering

 Crotons are sensitive to overwatering.
 Normally when a plant’s leaves are wilting this means it needs more water, however, if you notice your Croton Petra’s leaves are wilting, you may be watering too much.
 If the bottom leaves of the plant dry out and fall off, you are not watering enough.

 How to fix it:

 During the Spring and Summer when your plant is actively growing, check it frequently and water well whenever the top inch of soil becomes dry.
 Water thoroughly, until the water runs through the soil.
-Don’t water again until the top inch of soil dries out completely.
-During the Fall and Winter only water when the top 2-3 inches of soil become dry.
+Don’t water again until 25-50% of the soil volume becomes dry.

 – Crispy, brown leaves

 Potential Cause: Improper Watering and Lack of Humidity

 If the leaves of your Croton Petra are turning brown and feeling crispy, the most likely cause is improper watering habits and lack of humidity.
 However, f you see small brown spots trimmed in yellow, your plant might have a Leaf Spot Disease.